 How much does SEO cost in the UK?
 (2026 guide)

-· Ihor Havrysh
+Updated · Originally published · Ihor Havrysh

-Quick answer: SEO in the UK costs between £500 and £5,000+ per month in 2026.
-Local SEO for small businesses starts from £300-£500 monthly.
-Most SMEs pay £1,000-£2,500 for meaningful results.
-Freelancers charge £300-£1,000, small agencies £600-£2,000, and enterprise agencies £5,000-£25,000+.
-One-off SEO audits cost £500-£7,500 depending on site complexity.
+Quick answer: SEO in the UK typically costs between £500 and £5k+ per month in 2026.
+Local SEO for small businesses can start from as little as £300-£500 monthly.
+Most SMEs pay £1k-£2.5k for meaningful results.
+Freelancers charge £300-£1k, small agencies £600-£2k and enterprise agencies £5k-£25k+.
+One-off SEO audits cost £500-£7.5k depending on site complexity.

 "How much does SEO cost?" is one of the most googled questions by UK business owners - and one of the hardest to get a straight answer to.
 Most SEO agencies hide their pricing or just say "it depends" and push you towards a sales call.

 This guide gives you honest, current UK pricing across every option: from freelancers to enterprise agencies.
-We cover what you'll actually pay at each price point, why cheap SEO often costs more in the long run, and the red flags that separate legitimate agencies from those who might do more harm than good.
+We cover what you'll actually pay at each price point, why cheap SEO often costs more in the long run and the red flags that separate legitimate agencies from those who might do more harm than good.
 Whether you're a local business looking at your first SEO investment or an established company planning a larger campaign, this is the honest breakdown you need.

 SEO costs at a glance